xmppo/node-expat/README.markdown

 We don't emit an error event because libexpat doesn't use a callback either.
 Instead, check that `parse()` returns `true`.
 A descriptive string can be obtained via `getError()` to provide user feedback.

+Alternatively, use the Parser like a node Stream. `write()` will emit error events.

 ## Namespace handling ##